Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Nature of optimal policies

 There are various conditions (see below) under which the optimal policy may be taken to be not only greedy (see Proposition~\ref{proposition:greedy}) but also \emph{non-anticipatory} as defined above.
 We are therefore led to consider whether it is sufficient in applications to consider non-anticipatory policies---at least to obtain results which are at least approximately optimal, and to design and dimension storage configurations.
 Two such \emph{non-anticipatory} policies which work well under different circumstances are: \begin{compactitem}[-] \item The \emph{greedy greatest-discharge-duration-first} (GGDDF) policy~(see \cite{Nash1978, ETA-pscc, CZ2018, ZTECA}) is a storage discharge policy for managing a given residual energy process which is negative (i.e.\ there is positive energy demand) over a given period of time, with the aim of minimising total unserved energy.
 It is defined by the requirement that, at each time~$t$, stores are prioritised for discharging in order of their \emph{residual discharge durations}, where the residual discharge duration of a store~$i$ at any time is defined as the energy in that store at the start of time divided by its maximum discharge rate~$P_i$.
 This non-anticipatory policy is designed to cope with rate constraints and to avoid as far as possible the situation in which there are times at which there is sufficient total stored energy, but this is located in too few stores.
 It is optimal among policies which do not involve cross-charging, and more generally under the conditions discussed in~\cite{ZTECA}.
 As also discussed there, it may be extended to situations where the residual energy process is both positive and negative. \item The \emph{greatest-round-trip-efficiency first} (GRTEF) policy is a greedy policy which is designed to cope with round-trip inefficiency: stores are both charged and discharged---in each case to the maximum feasible extent---in decreasing order of their efficiencies and no cross-charging takes place. \emph{In the absence of output rate constraints}, the GRTEF policy may be shown to be optimal: straightforward coupling arguments, similar to those used to prove Proposition~\ref{proposition:greedy}, show that, amongst greedy policies, the GRTEF policy maximises the total stored energy $\sum_{i\in S} s_i(t)$ at any time, so that energy which may be served under any other policy may be served under this policy. \end{compactitem}

 In practice, a reasonable and robust policy might be to use the GRTEF policy whenever no store is close to empty, and otherwise to switch to the GGDDF policy.
 However, there is a need to find the right balance between these two policies, and also to allow for the possibility of cross-charging where this might be beneficial.
-We therefore look more generally at non-anticipatory policies.
-The choice of such policies is informed both by some considerations from dynamic programming theory and by the observations above.
+We therefore look more generally at non-anticipatory policies below.